-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 807 Ammiano 2013 Oppose Among other things, requires, when law enforcement has adopted procedures for conducting photo and live lineups with eye witnesses, that courts give jury instructions about those procedures that are substantially similar to instructions set forth in the bill. Π Interferes with judicial discretion by requiring courts to give jury instructions that are substantially similar to those set forth in the bill.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 807 Ammiano 2013 Oppose Among other things, requires, when law enforcement has adopted procedures for conducting photo and live lineups with eye witnesses, that courts give jury instructions about those procedures that are substantially similar to instructions set forth in the bill.
+II Interferes with judicial discretion by requiring courts to give jury instructions that are substantially similar to those set forth in the bill.
 AB 1004 Gray 2013 Sponsor Streamlines the process for obtaining arrest warrants by permitting them to be submitted by computer servers, and by allowing magistrates to sign arrest warrants digitally or electronically.
 IV This bill contains one of the 17 efficiency proposals approved for Judicial Council sponsorship in December 2012.
 AB 1118 Hagman 2013 Oppose Among other things, requires the Judicial Council to prepare, adopt, and annually revise a statewide bail schedule for all bailable offenses, except Vehicle Code infractions, and to appoint a group of judges who represent counties varying in size from throughout the state to develop and approve the statewide bail schedule.
 IV Requires Judicial Council to adopt a model statewide bail schedule with no ostensible purpose.
 SB 366 Wright 2013 Oppose Implements broad changes to the laws that govern how civil assessments are imposed and processed.
 II Would significantly increase the workload of courts that are already understaffed.
 SB 378 Block 2013 Support Provides that an electronically digitized copy of an official record of conviction that has been certified in accordance with specified requirements is admissible to prove the commission, attempted commission, or solicitation of a criminal offense, prior conviction, service of a prison term, or other act, condition, or event recorded by the record.
 IV This bill contains one of the 6 efficiency proposals approved for Judicial Council sponsorship in April 2013.
 SB 513 Hancock 2013 Support Provides that two years after a person has successfully completed a prefiling diversion program, he or she may petition the court for an order sealing the arrest records and related court files and records.
 Provides that a court is only required to have a hearing on the petition if the prosecution so requests.
 IV

+Goal I - Access, Fairness, and Diversity

+Goal II - Independence and Accountability

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+Goal III - Modernization of Management and Administration

+Goal IV - Quality of Justice and Service to the Public Goal V - Education for Branchwide Professional Excellence Goal VI - Branchwide Infrastructure for Service Excellence Goal VII - Adequate, Stable and Predictable Funding for a Fully Functioning Branch